Ibn Jinni related this anecdote from the poet Abu ‘Ali al-Sanawbari [altered to Abu ‘Ali al-Farisi in a later report], who said:

 and we are not together, really we are,

-for my gaze is on his mental image
+for my gaze is on my mental image of him

 while our homes are far apart.